 HCN-1A Cell Line:

-A number of studies have demonstrated the successful application of RNAi in primary cell cultures and non-neuronal cell lines; however the use of gene silencing in neuronal cell types has been notoriously difficult because of several technical and biological limitations.
-Neurons have been considered the most resistant to RNAi.
-Methods to consider when performing nucleic acid delivery experiments with neuronal cultures are: electroporation, microinjection, viral-based methods, and certain chemical transfection reagents.
-Although physical delivery methods appear to be efficient for siRNA-induced studies where transient modification of gene expression is sufficient, these methods do not appear to be adequate for behavioral studies where long term alteration of gene expression may be necessary.
-The viral-based siRNA expression systems appear to be most applicable for both Central Nervous System (CNS) gene therapy and basic neurobiological studies.
+A number of studies have demonstrated the successful application of RNAi in primary cell cultures and non-neuronal cell lines; however, the use of gene silencing in neuronal cell types has been notoriously difficult because of several technical and biological limitations.
+Neurons are the most resistant to RNAi and difficult to characterize on the molecular level due to their heterogeneous nature and limited lifespan.
+Methods to consider when performing nucleic acid delivery experiments with neuronal cultures include electroporation, microinjection, viral-based methods, and certain chemical transfection reagents.
+Although physical delivery methods appear to be efficient for siRNA-induced studies where transient modification of gene expression is sufficient, these methods do not seem to be adequate for behavioral studies where long-term alteration of gene expression may be necessary.
+The viral-based siRNA expression systems appear to be most applicable to both Central Nervous System (CNS) gene therapy and basic neurobiological studies.
 Lentiviral vectors have been reportedly used successfully for the delivery of short hairpin RNA (shRNA), a precursor of siRNA, into primary neurons to induce RNAi.

-The HCN-1A cell line is a human cortical neuronal line derived with tissue taken from an 18 month-old female suffering from intractable seizures.
+The HCN-1A cell line is a human cortical neuronal line was derived from an 18 month-old female with intractable seizures.
 Treatment included a hemispherectomy.
-HCN-1A are frequently used to model neuronal processes for scientific research.
-HCN-1A cells have been shown to test positive for somatostatin, glutamate, neuron specific enolase, tubulin, vimentin, gamma aminobutyric acid, vasoactive intestinal peptide, and cholecystokinin-8.
-The cells test negative for glial fibrillary acidic protein, and myelin basis protein.
+The HCN-1A cell line has the ability to differentiate, displaying mature morphology after differentiation with significantly slower growth rates.
+HCN-1A are frequently used to model neuronal processes for scientific purposes.
+HCN-1A cells have been shown to test positive for somatostatin, glutamate, neuron-specific enolase, tubulin, vimentin, gamma-aminobutyric acid, vasoactive intestinal peptide, and cholecystokinin-8.
+The cells test negative for glial fibrillary acidic protein, and myelin basic protein.
 Differentiation of HCN-1A can be induced through culturing the cortical neuronal cells with a mixture of nerve growth factor, dibutyryl cyclic adenosine monophosphate, and 1-isobutyl-3-methylxanthine.
 When HCN-1A cells differentiate, they take on mature morphology which significantly slows their growth rate, with a doubling time exceeding 120 hours.
 After HIV/N1T infection, HCN-1A diminished in size and small neurites were observed.
+Transfection studies carried out using the HCN-1A neuronal cell line are an essential tool in neurological research.
+Altogen Biosystems provides highly efficient lipid-based transfection reagent kits for the HCN-1A cell line.

 Figure 1.
 GAPD mRNA levels were quantified using real-time RT-PCR in the HCN1A cells transfected with siRNAs targeting GAPD or non-silencing siRNA.
 Forty-eight hours post-transfection, the cells were harvested and analyzed by real-time RT-PCR for GAPD mRNA expression levels.
 Data were normalized against the 18S rRNA signal.
 Control samples were either mock-transfected or untreated.
 Values are normalized to untreated sample.
 Data are means ± SD (n=5).